-Calculating the "per pixel"-I
+Calculating the "per pixel"-Information of an Alphabet

 What does this mean, "Information-Heatmap"? - How is it done? - To compute the "Information-Heatmap" of an Alphabet you calculate how much information is given by every single subpixel of an alphabet.
 To recap: information in the "Shannon-Weaver" sense is defined over probability of occurence of each letter.
 The more frequent a letter appears in a text, the less information is contained in it and a very rare letter yields more information than average.
 So to compute the information on pixel-level, you start with a pixel-by-pixel representation of every letter of the alphabet, i.e. a bitmap font.
 So each pixel in the heatmap represents how much information of the whole letter is contributed by this single pixel (at this specific position)!
 (Remarks: (1) we here omit the fact, that the letters of the alphabet have different appearance probabilities themselves, and assume equal probability of 1/26 per letter - (2) see below for a python script that calculates the Information-Heatmap for any given Bitmap-Font).